ukd1/bi/README.md

     BETWEEN '<%=quarter_start%>' AND '<%=end_date%>'
     BETWEEN '<%=year_start%>' AND '<%=end_date%>'

-After the initial Kpi Results are saved, another function goes through and calculates percent changes.
-All you need to do to get a Kpi set up and calculated forever is write the query once.
+After the initial KPI Results are saved, another function goes through and calculates percent changes.
+All you need to do to get a KPI set up and calculated forever is write the query once.

 #### Reports, Visualizations

 No rules here.
 Just don't break anything.
 These both work just like a normal rails view.

-For those unfamiliar with creating a page in rails, you should check out one of the many online rails tutorials, but here is an extremely consensed overview of what you need to do:
+For those unfamiliar with creating a page in rails, you should check out one of the many online rails tutorials, but here is an extremely condensed overview of what you need to do:

-add a method to `app/controllers/report_controller.rb` for the report you want, and in the controller, pass any information you want to be available in the view as a variable starting with `@`: so `@variable_name`
+Add a method to `app/controllers/report_controller.rb` for the report you want, and in the controller, pass any information you want to be available in the view as a variable starting with `@`: so `@variable_name`

-generally, add a class to `app/models/reports/` to create a class that will do all the calculations you want for the report.
+Generally, add a class to `app/models/reports/` to create a class that will do all the calculations you want for the report.

-add a file to `app/views/reports/` where the file name matches your method name
+Add a file to `app/views/reports/` where the file name matches your method name

-add javascript files as necessary to `app/assets/javascripts`
+Add javascript files as necessary to `app/assets/javascripts`

 ### Contributors